Chief Executive Officer

 Director of Training and Technology

 Chad has 20 years of experience in the water industry.
-He joins us from Gwinnett County DWR where he previously served as Wastewater Manager of the F. Wayne Hill Water Resources Center, Superintendent of the Crooked Creek WRF, and Pump Stations Section Manager.
+He joins TWT from Gwinnett County DWR where he previously served as Wastewater Manager of the F. Wayne Hill Water Resources Center, Superintendent of the Crooked Creek WRF, and Pump Stations Section Manager.
 Prior to joining TWT, he also served as a subject matter expert for the training department where he developed specific training programs to help DWR's 600+ operations and maintenance staff not only pass their certifications, but hone their skills to maximize advancement opportunities.

-Peggy has extensive experience organizing and managing office environments for public, private, and nonprofit entities.
+Peggy has extensive experience organizing and managing dynamic office environments for public, private, and nonprofit entities.
 She is responsible for overseeing office operations, administrative functions, paperwork management, and keeping the boss out of trouble.